Phsphorus/LinuxSubsystemOnAndroid/README.md

 # LSA
-LSA Stands for Linux Subsystem on Android
+Linux Subsystem on Android - LSA

 Objective:
 Near native Linux on android that can access hardware.